WebOfTrustInfo/rwot12-cologne/draft-documents/beyond-did-web.md

 with QWAC certificates.

-Even with different levels of assurance offered by various TLS certificates, this information is not factored into the trustworthiness of the DID document content.
-This is because in the current did:web method specification, the did document itself does not require information about the type of TLS certificate and its corresponding level of assurance.
+Even with different levels of assurance offered by various TLS certificates, this information is not factored into the trustworthiness of a DID document's content.
+This is because in the current `did:web` method specification, the DID document itself does not require information about the type of TLS certificate and its corresponding level of assurance.

-**Historical DID document resolution** If a private key linked to a DID:WEB did document becomes lost, compromised, or outdated, it's essential to rotate the existing keys and associate a new key with the DID.
-The goals of this key rotation are threefold: to maintain the validity of prior signatures, nullify any signatures made with the faulty key, and enable the DID controller to produce new signatures using the updated key.
+**Historical DID document resolution** If a private key linked to a `did:web` DID document becomes lost, compromised, or outdated, it's essential to rotate the existing keys and associate a new key with the DID.
+The goals of this key rotation are threefold: to maintain the validity of prior signatures, to nullify any signatures made with the faulty key, and to enable the DID controller to produce new signatures using the updated key.

 In the order to prove the validity of prior signatures it's essential to be able to retrieve a DID document that was valid in a particular moment of time.
-In order to prove that the controller is still the same an immutable link between the different versions of the DID documents is required.
+In order to prove that the controller is still the same, an immutable link between the different versions of the DID documents is required.

-While the DID:WEB specification allows for key rotation and historical versions, it doesn't fully address all of the issues mentioned above.
+While the `did:web` specification allows for key rotation and historical versions, it doesn't fully address all of the issues mentioned above.

-**DID document integrity** In the existing did:web specification, self-signing the DID document is not mandated.
+**DID document integrity** In the existing `did:web` specification, self-signing the DID document is not mandated.
 As a result, it becomes impossible to ascertain whether the content of the DID document is intact and unaltered or if it has been compromised.
-The DID core specification has a feature for the integrity validation using hashlinks.
-But this feature will only work when the issuer of a verifiable credential does not update the DID document, otherwise the hashlinks wont match anymore.
+The DID core specification has a feature for integrity validation using hashlinks.
+But this feature will only work when the issuer of a verifiable credential does not update the DID document, otherwise the hashlinks won't match anymore.

 ### Beyond did:web

-This paper aims to critically examine the most glaring drawbacks of the current did:web implementation: namely, the lack of trustworthiness, absence of key rotation mechanisms, and concerns about DID document integrity.
+This paper aims to critically examine the most glaring drawbacks of the current `did:web` implementation: namely, the lack of trustworthiness, the absence of key rotation mechanisms, and concerns about DID document integrity.
 To address these limitations, we will analyze two existing works that attempt to rectify these
-issues: the did:webplus and did:webs specifications.
-Through this analysis, we will assess how these specifications tackle the inherent shortcomings of did:web.
-Moreover, we will propose an alternative solution that enhances the existing did:web specification in a fully compliant manner, targeting the rectification of the aforementioned drawbacks.
+issues: the `did:webplus` and `did:webs` specifications.
+Through this analysis, we will assess how these specifications tackle the inherent shortcomings of `did:web`.
+Moreover, we will propose an alternative solution that enhances the existing `did:web` specification in a fully compliant manner, targeting the rectification of the aforementioned drawbacks.

 ## Feature requests: What is did:web lacking